 Property Taxes become due on January 1 for the previous year.
 Payments may be paid in two equal installments or in one full installment.

-**Only half or full payments will be accepted.
-Partial payments are not acceptable.
+**Only payments made in half or full amounts will be accepted.
+Partial payments are not accepted.

-If the total property tax amount is twenty-five dollars ($25.00) or less, the half-payment option is not allowed, therefore a single payment must be postmarked or received by April 30.
+If the total property tax amount is twenty-five dollars ($25.00) or less, the half-payment option is not allowed, therefore a single payment must be postmarked by the full payment due date referenced above.

-If your payment is postmarked after the deadline date, based on the payment option you are using, delinquent interest is added to the tax amount.
+If your payment is postmarked after the due dates referenced above, your payment may be rejected and delinquent interest will be added to the tax amount.

 |Month Paid||Half Tax Option